kumu/docs/guides/import.md

 If you're running into funny character issues, please make sure your file is UTF-8 encoded.

+## Integrating with Google Sheets

+Our Google Spreadsheets integration populates a map using the contents of a spreadsheet hosted on Google Drive.
+This is a great way to crowdsource community maps without having to give everyone access to the project on Kumu.

+**NOTE** Unlike file-based imports, this sets up an ongoing import.
+The elements and connections will be fetched from the spreadsheet on the fly each time you refresh the page.
+None of the data will be saved to Kumu's servers and the imported elements and connections are read-only within Kumu.
+All edits must be made within the spreadsheet.

+### Instructions

+1. Create a new spreadsheet in Google Drive
+1. Make sure the spreadsheet includes the required columns mentioned above
+1. Go to File > Publish to the web...
+1. Click publish
+1. Copy the published url and paste into the corresponding box within the import modal in Kumu

 ## Master Imports in 5 Simple Steps